brucethemoose/Minecraft-Performance-Flags-Benchmarks/Benchmarks.md

 - Forceload chunks on the server.

+- Dump all the data as a json.

 Benchmarks are configured at the top of the `Benchmarks.py` file, and requires some very basic knowledge about Python formatting and strings.

 Some features that are a work-in-progress: